dfinity/cancan/README.md

 ## Internet Identity Locally

-Clone and setup [the project](https://github.com/dfinity/internet-identity) and make sure that `internet_identity` is deployed, and you have the front-end available. then change our `DEFAULT_II_URL` to reflect where it is running.
+Clone and setup [the project](https://github.com/dfinity/internet-identity) and make sure that `internet_identity` is deployed, and you have the front-end available.
 That should allow you to do auth locally to try out the new Internet Identity service.
 For production, we will probably configure `identity.ic0.app` to be running this canister, but for now this is how to get it running.

 ## TODO